ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-Inter-service-communication.md

 {% endhighlight %}

 * `configuration`: is for extra configuration like logging, interceptors, etc... more on that below.
-* `@RequestMapping`: Spring Cloud adds support for Spring MVC annotations and for using the same `HttpMessageConverters` used by default in Spring Web.
+* `@RequestMapping`: Spring Cloud adds support for Spring MVC annotations and for using the same `HttpMessageConverter's` used by default in Spring Web.

 ## OpenFeign
 To create an OpenFeign client we need an interface and a Feign builder that tells the interface it is an OpenFeign client.